ccs282/EU_ETS_Co_Benefits/README.md

-# The European Union Emissions Trading System might yield large co-benefits from pollution reduction: data and code
+# The European Union Emissions Trading System might yield large co-benefits from pollution reduction: Data and Code

 Welcome to the online repository of the paper *"The European Emissions Trading System might yield large co-benefits from pollution reduction"* (by Piero Basaglia, Jonas Grunau, Moritz Drupp).